apache/iceberg/format/spec.md

 Types `timestamp_ns` and `timestamptz_ns` are added in v3.

+All readers are required to read tables with unknown partition transforms, ignoring them.

-Writing V3 metadata:
+Writing v3 metadata:

-* Partition field JSON:
+* Partition Field and Sort Field JSON:
     * `source-ids` was added and is required
     * `source-id` is no longer required and should be omitted; always use `source-ids` instead
-* Sort order JSON:
-    * `source-ids` was added and is required
-    * `source-id` is no longer required and should be omitted; always use `source-ids` instead

-Reading older version metadata for V3:
+Reading v1 or v2 metadata for v3:

+* Partition Field and Sort Field JSON:
-* Partition field and sort order field `source-ids` must default to a single-value list of the value of `source-id`
+    * `source-ids` should default to a single-value list of the value of `source-id`

-Writing older version metadata:
+Writing v1 or v2 metadata:

+* Partition Field and Sort Field JSON:
-* For single-arg transforms, partition field and sort order field `source-id` should be written; `source-ids` must be omitted
+    * For a single-arg transform, `source-id` should be written; if `source-ids` is also written it should be a single-element list of `source-id`
-* For multi-arg transforms, partition field and sort order field `source-ids` should be written; `source-id` must be set to the first element of `source-ids`
+    * For multi-arg transforms, `source-ids` should be written; `source-id` should be set to the first element of `source-ids`

 ### Version 2